 Our answer was to set up the Dorset Digital Hotline.

 We asked our digital champions if they would be confident to help people over the telephone and 12 of them said that they would.
-We established what type of digital query they would be competent to address so we could ensure callers were matched to the best champion and set up a rota to cover the two hours a day the hotline was open.
+We established what type of digital query they could address so we could ensure callers were matched to the best champion.
+We then set up a rota to cover the two hours a day the hotline was open.

 The hotline launched on 30 March 2020 and the calls immediately rushed in.

-We had people calling in who needed help with their devices and IT equipment, calls from residents frustrated with their broadband speeds and callers who had never been online before and for the first time in their lives really needed to.
+- callers who had never been online before and for the first time in their lives really needed to

 The hotline also helped residents who now found themselves working and schooling from home for the first time.
 We assisted with their Zoom calls and gave advice when their broadband couldn’t cope with these new demands.